Signed in as:

 Video 7.

-The photos above document the beginning construction of "Semitransparent".
+The photos above document the beginning construction of "Semitransparent III".
 It is a composition of free color that is printed on see-through wrappings.
 The clear polypropylene that the free color is printed on , isn't as clear once it is surfaced with E6000.

 The different color sections connect and glue up together very well with E6000.
 I don't think I would be exaggerating by estimating there to be tens of thousands of free color opportunities in most people gathered cities.
 Many assorted colors are printed on these types of polymers. .